hpurba/KareerKanban_Amplify/README.md

+// For Hikaru: Running this on local machine: https://jeffry.in/m1-chip-gatsby-setup/
+// yarn start

 # Gatsby Auth starter with AWS Amplify

 This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify](https://amplify.aws).
 Auth features: